binary-com/binary-static/README.md

 ### Using sub-folders
-There are times that you're working on various branches at the same time, and you want to deploy/test each branch separately on your gh-pages, you can simply use `--branch=branchname` for grunt commands:
+There are times that you are working on various branches at the same time, and you want to deploy/test each branch separately on your gh-pages, you can simply use `--branch=branchname` for grunt commands:
 - `grunt dev --branch=branchname`
 This will deploy your changes to a sub-folder named: `br_branchname` and it can be browsed at: https://YOUR_GITHUB_USERNAME.github.io/binary-static/br_branchname/

+In order to remove the created folders from your gh-pages, you can use either:
+- `grunt dev --cleanup`: removes all `br_*` folders and deploys to the root folder.

+  or
+- `grunt shell:remove_folder --folder=br_branchname1,br_branchname2,...`: only removes the specified folder(s) from your gh-pages.

 ### Preview on your local machine
 - To preview your changes locally, run `sudo grunt serve`